DCHitch092/week_5_homework/testing_task_1.md

   # total - needs to be established
   for card in cards
     total += card.value
-    # return "You have a total of" + total
+    # return "You have a total of" + total -- total needs to be string and taken outside of statement
   end
 # needs more end(s)
 ```